niftools/blender_niftools_addon/docs/user/features/collisions/collisions.rst

 .. _collision-mapping:

 * The following section describes the most appropriate primitive object to represent the desired collision object type.
-* The suggested shapes also correspond to how the shapes will look as imported by the scripts.
+* The suggested shapes also correspond to shapes generated through import by the plugin.
 * On export the BhkShape is created from data pulled from the Collision object.

 Blender's Collision types map to the following Nif types: